-ANU biology and health and medicine students now have the opportunity to enrol in an intensive course in Indigenous culture & knowledge at Charles Darwin University in Darwin during the winter break of July 2020 (between Semester 1 and 2).
-The CDU course counts as an elective toward your ANU degree.
+ANU biology and health and medical science students now have the opportunity to enrol in an intensive in person course in Indigenous Culture & the Environment at Charles Darwin University in Darwin during the winter break (between Semester 1 and 2).
+The CDU course counts as an elective (unspecified later year non science course) toward your ANU degree.
 You will enrol in this course under a cross-institutional enrolment arrangement, so any tuition fees will be paid directly to CDU, and all teaching and assessment will be conducted by CDU staff.
-Travel grants are available.

 How to apply

 - Complete an expression of interest here by 25 April 2022